Statement By Citizens Utility Board (CUB) Executive Director David Kolata On ICC Ruling To Help IL Consumers Gain Easy Access To New Money-Saving Tech

 *In August of 2014, EDF and CUB helped begin a discussion with many stakeholders to come up with new data standards designed to help consumers take advantage of the data-gathering capabilities of the new meters.

-*In connection with that initial proposal, the ICC approved an order on Wednesday, March 23 (Docket #15-0073).
+*In connection with that initial proposal,on Wednesday, March 23 (Docket #15-0073).
 It sets standards under which customers can authorize utilities to share their data with third parties and creates standard authorization language utilities can use to secure consent.
 It also sets the stage for utilities to begin to implement “Green Button Connect,” to present energy-usage data in more automated, consumer-friendly formats.

 *This ruling is one part of a larger, long-term effort by consumer advocates to adopt an “Open Data Access Framework” to assure that homes get quick, easy access to data about their power usage gathered by the new meters.